Skip to content

 The “work letter” is the real TI deal

-TI terms often live in a work letter or exhibit:
+TI terms often live in a work letter or exhibit, not the lease body:

 • scope of landlord work vs tenant work